 Alice is heading to the airport for a business trip and plans to watch a movie online, play a high-intensity cloud-based game, and anticipates a call from her boss during transit.

-While running an application, Alice provides application context to MNO XYZ’s who leverages the information to optimize the 6G communication service delivered to her phone.
+While running an application, Alice provides information related to the application to MNO XYZ’s who leverages the information to optimize the 6G communication service delivered to her phone.

 9.x.3 Service Flows

-Shortly after leaving the office, Alice clicks on the app to start streaming a 4K movie, this triggers her 6G phone to retrieve the movie app context (with traffic patterns and preferences) and sends the context to the network.
-Using the context and the application requirements provided by the UE, the network has more comprehensive information of the current and expected traffic patterns (such as movie length, video/audio segment sizes, segment durations, and fetching timings) and can adjust the data rates and scheduling timing to support high-speed 4K video streaming efficiently, avoiding interruption.
-In contrast, under 5G network, aligning resources with traffic becomes challenging without insight into the application context.
+Shortly after leaving the office, Alice clicks on the app to start streaming a 4K movie, this triggers her 6G phone to retrieve the movie information related to the application (with traffic patterns and preferences) and sends the information related to the application to the network.
+Using the information related to the application and the application requirements provided by the UE, the network has more comprehensive information of the current and expected traffic patterns (such as movie length, video/audio segment sizes, segment durations, and fetching timings) and can adjust the data rates and scheduling timing to support high-speed 4K video streaming efficiently, avoiding interruption.
+In contrast, under 5G network, aligning resources with traffic becomes challenging without insight into the information related to the application.
 As a result, network may over-provision resources, leading to suboptimal resource utilization impacting the capacity.

 When Alice starts the cloud-based car racing game, the UE recognizes the need to guarantee a low latency and high bandwidth connection.
-The UE shares the context (e.g. frame size distribution, frame interval for audio/video, jitter, control input packet size distribution, periodicity, offset to system time) and adjusts QoS settings to ensure a seamless gaming experience.
+The UE shares the information related to the application (e.g. frame size distribution, frame interval for audio/video, jitter, control input packet size distribution, periodicity, offset to system time) and adjusts QoS settings to ensure a seamless gaming experience.
 This process involves synchronizing resource allocation with the timing and sizes of gaming video and audio frames to minimize latency, as well as allocating uplink resources in advance based on anticipated control inputs.
 Conversely, under 5G, without knowing the traffic pattern, network may not be able to align the resource allocation with traffic arrival times.
 This can affect the efficiency of queuing delay management and the level of responsiveness of gaming.

 In the middle of the game, Alice pauses the game to take a messenger call from her boss.
 The UE detects the shift in application usage and notifies the network.
 In response, the network adjusts the resource allocation by temporarily reducing bandwidth allocation for gaming and prioritizing the resources based on the voice traffic pattern (e.g. audio frame size and frame interval) to maintain high quality voice call and efficient resource utilization.
 In comparison, under 5G, the network is unaware of the change in application usage and hence cannot adapt to the primary traffic from the messenger call, resulting in inferior performance and inefficient resource usage.

 After the call, Alice resumes the game.
-The network side are informed of the context change and reallocate resources once again, such as aligning the resource to gaming video/audio frame timing and frame size, proactively allocate UL resource based on predictive control input on uplink, ensuring Alice enjoys a smooth gaming experience.
+The network side are informed of the information related to the application change and reallocate resources once again, such as aligning the resource to gaming video/audio frame timing and frame size, proactively allocate UL resource based on predictive control input on uplink, ensuring Alice enjoys a smooth gaming experience.

 9.x.4 Post-conditions